Home > Guides > The best audio interfaces for songwriters

 Doesn’t offer as many features as other options

-Although its design is quite simple and bare, the Tascam 4×4 is an amazing recording interface for your small-group live recording situations.
+Although its design is quite simple and bare, the Tascam 4x4HR is an amazing recording interface for your small-group live recording situations.
 This device contains four individual inputs and preamps, equipped for XLR or 1/4″ connectors.

-Its preamps sound colorful, but won’t affect the input signal to a degree beyond expectation.
+It supports sample rates up to 192kHz, and the Ultra-HDDA preamps sound colorful, but won’t affect the input signal to a degree beyond expectation.
 It’s also equipped to apply phantom power to all inputs as a whole, so you can easily record with a condenser microphone alongside some dynamic microphones easily.

 If you have a very small group with two to three performers to record with a simplistic setup, this interface is right for you.

-Best interface for recording a small band
+Best audio interface for songwriters for recording a small band

-PreSonus Studio 1810c
+PreSonus Studio 1824c

 One of the best 8-channel interfaces for singer-songwriters offers crystal clean preamps, versatile I/O, and over $1,000 of bundled software.